F4bse-94/lai-n8n-mcp-smithery/README.md

 ---

-Made with â¤ï¸ for the n8n and MCP communities
+Made with ❤️ for the n8n and MCP communities